 In fact, in recent years a huge amount of money has been invested in the Western economy.
 The interest rates have declined to the Japanese (zero) level.
 But that has not produced the desired effect: the growth is actually weak and a number of European countries even have a negative growth rate.
 At the same time, people are not willing to increase their consumption and number of credits, while the businessmen do not invest actively despite cheaper loans.
 The USA in addition to reduced rates until recently also implemented quantitative easing by buying every year government bonds and spending many hundreds of billions of dollars (and overall trillions, about 3 trillion over the past years) on 'bad' financial assets.
-However, even in the USA the efficiency of emissions and easings is not high.
+However, even in the USA the efficiency of emissions and 'easings' is not high.
 Europe also intends to use quantitative easing (which is strongly recommended).
 And in fact, the reduction of quantitative easing immediately caused problems with developing markets and currencies and later with American stock market (especially NASDAQ).
-In the summer and autumn of 2014, the reduction of quantitative easing (together with some other factors) made dollar gain against other currencies and to a certain extent contributed to decreasing oil prices.
 The world economy is distorted as it has huge disproportions.
-But the elimination of these disproportions is very painful so the quantitative easing turns rather helpful in this situation, it is like an injection for a drug addict.
+But the elimination of these disproportions is very painful; so the quantitative easing turns rather helpful in this situation, it is like an injection for a drug addict.